swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 ~~~
 </div>

-When we run `git status` now,
+When we run `hg status` now,
 it tells us that a file it already knows about has been modified:

 <div class="in" markdown="1">
 ~~~
-$ git status
+$ hg status
 ~~~
 </div>
 <div class="out" markdown="1">
 ~~~
-# On branch master
-# Changes not staged for commit:
-#   (use "git add <file>..." to update what will be committed)
-#   (use "git checkout -- <file>..." to discard changes in working directory)
-#
-#	modified:   mars.txt
+M mars.txt
-#
-no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 </div>

-The last line is the key phrase:
-"no changes added to commit".
-We have changed this file,
-but we haven't told Git we will want to save those changes
-(which we do with `git add`)
-much less actually saved them.
+The `M` at the beginning of the line means that Mercurial has noticed that
+we have modified the `mars.txt` file.

-Let's double-check our work using `git diff`,
+We can double-check our work using `hg diff`,
 which shows us the differences between
 the current state of the file
-and the most recently saved version:
+and the most recently committed version:

 <div class="in" markdown="1">
 ~~~
-$ git diff
+$ hg diff
 ~~~
 </div>
 <div class="out" markdown="1">
 ~~~
-diff --git a/mars.txt b/mars.txt
-index df0654a..315bf3a 100644
+diff -r 72ab25fa99a1 mars.txt
---- a/mars.txt
+--- a/mars.txt  Mon Apr 14 14:41:58 2014 -0400
-+++ b/mars.txt
++++ b/mars.txt  Mon Apr 14 15:48:53 2014 -0400
-@@ -1 +1,2 @@
+@@ -1,1 +1,2 @@
  Cold and dry, but everything is my favorite color +The two moons may be a problem for Wolfman
 ~~~